 Mow and clear the lawn

 Snakes love to slither through tall grass undetected.
 Piles of rocks and wood have crevices that make a perfect spot for snakes to hide.
-So, eliminate this allure by cleaning up the ground in your yard.
-Remove all the unwanted debris and mow the grass regularly.
+So, clean up the ground in your yard, remove all the unwanted debris, and mow the grass regularly.

 Clean the hedges and bushes

-Pests like frogs and mice seek shelter in the hedges, shrubs and bushes to hide away from predators.
-As realistic as nature can be, you should know by now that ‘where is prey, there is predator’.
-So, to make your garden less of a prey buffet for snakes, clean out the dead leaves that tend to accumulate.
+Pests like frogs and mice seek shelter in the hedges, shrubs, and bushes to hide away from predators.
+So, to make your garden less of a prey buffet for snakes, clean out the dead leaves that tend to gather.

-If the small preys have no place to hide, they will get out of your garden looking for another place to hibernate.
+If the small preys have no place to hide, they will leave your garden looking for another place to live.

 Check for gaps or holes

-Alternatively, you should always collect your eggs regularly and never give the snake the opportunity to feed again.
-Doing so, they will eventually get tired of striking out and lose interest in hunting around your chicken and their eggs.
+Doing so, they will eventually lose interest in hunting around your chicken and their eggs.